 The Sound of Bending Kerfkore: Slam Grand Pianos

 Nevada-based manufacturer, Slam Grand Piano Company, fills a unique niche in the music industry.
 What looks like a grand piano from the outside is actually a hollow body piano shell with an electric keyboard inside.
-While Slam Grand piano shells may resemble grand pianos, they are made at a fraction of the cost and weight, attributed largely to their primary material, Timberflex.
+While Slam Grand piano shells may resemble grand pianos, they are made at a fraction of the cost and weight.
+This is attributed largely to their primary material, Timberflex.

 Started in 1992 by musician Gary Raffanelli, Slam Grand came out of Gary’s need for a high-end piano that was light enough to be easily transported on and off stage while still being strong and long-lasting.